govekk/image-processing/episodes/07-thresholding.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

-The histogram of the maize root image may prompt questions from learners about the interpretation of the peaks and the broader region around 0.6.
+The histogram  may prompt questions from learners about the interpretation of the peaks and the broader region.
 The focus here is on the separation of background and foreground pixel values.
-We note that Otsu's method does not work well for the image with the shapes used earlier in this episode, as the foreground pixel values are more distributed.
+We note that Otsu's method does not work very well as the foreground pixel values are more distributed.
 These examples could be augmented with a discussion of unimodal, bimodal, and multimodal histograms.
 While these points can lead to fruitful considerations, the text in this episode attempts to reduce cognitive load and deliberately simplifies the discussion.